blakeembrey/code-challenge/README.md

   .add('verify', ...);
 ```

+### Rendering Any File

+Challenge comes with a `renderFile` method that supports rending content from a file with standard syntax highlighting and colours.

+### Executing Any File

+Challenge support executing most programming languages based on the file name automatically.
+By using the `execFile` or `spawnFile` methods, you're challenge will be future proof and support all possible languages.

+### Failing an Exercise

+When running the verification task, you can throw an error, reject a promise, error in a stream or pass an error as the first parameter of the callback to provide feedback.

 ## Inspiration

 Code challenge was originally inspired by all the work put into [learnyounode](https://github.com/rvagg/learnyounode), [stream-adventure](https://github.com/substack/stream-adventure) and [gulp](https://github.com/gulpjs/gulp).